A

 Seemed to Get There

-- From deck cadet and deck officer in time of war and peace, to
+- From deck cadet and deck officer in time of war and peace,

 a ship's captain and Sydney Harbour sea pilot by Herbert W Bolles.
 Published